Covid-19 vaccination information

-The Virginia Department of Health’s Peninsula and Hampton Health Districts is hosting a state-run Covid-19 Community Vaccination Clinic in Newport News at 13785 Warwick Blvd., Newport News, (in the Sherwood Shopping Center).
-The clinic is offering booster shots of all three available vaccines: Moderna, Pfizer, and Johnson & Johnson (Janssen).
+As of Saturday, Feb.
+26, The Virginia Department of Health’s Peninsula and Hampton Health Districts have ended the state-run Covid-19 Community Vaccination Clinic in Newport News at 13785 Warwick Blvd., Newport News, (in the Sherwood Shopping Center).
+The clinic administered more than 16,500 Covid-19 vaccinations and boosters since it opened on Jan.
+10, 2021.

-The clinic runs Monday through Saturday, 10 a.m.-8 p.m.
-Walk-ins are welcome, but appointments are strongly encouraged.
-Visit vaccinate.virginia.gov to schedule an appointment or call 877-VAX-IN-VA (877-829-4682, TTY users call 7-1-1).
+Covid-19 vaccinations are still available at the Hampton Health District, located at 3130 Victoria Blvd., open Monday through Thursday from 8:30 a.m.-4 p.m.
+Walk-ins are accepted, but appointments are encouraged and can be made by calling 757-594-8482.
+The health districts also use mobile vaccination units.
 Anyone who has received a prior Covid-19 vaccine should bring their vaccine card or vaccine record with a QR code.
 For a copy of your vaccine record, visit vaccinate.virginia.gov .

 Norfolk clinic offers Covid-19 vaccinations, booster shots, testing